RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker-Linux.md

 On some distros like Ubuntu, in order to open the possibility of connecting `airgeddon` xterm windows to your host X Window system, you must launch first `~# xhost +` command.
 You can check if you need it easily.
 The resolution should be detected inside `airgeddon` on initial checks.
 If not is detected, you have a problem with your DISPLAY var.
 You should launch `~# xhost +` command or adjust DISPLAY var on docker run command.

+#### Setting Options

+As described in [Options wiki section](https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Options), it is possible to set up some available options.
+Running `airgeddon` in docker still allow this.
+Let's suppose that you want to run airgeddon without any color.
+The `AIRGEDDON_BASIC_COLORS` must be set to "false" to perform this.
+We can set it as another environment var just using another `-e` parameter on docker run command.
+Example:

+`docker run --rm -ti --name airgeddon --net=host --privileged -p 3000:3000 -v /path/to/some/dir/on/your/host:/io -v /path/to/another/dir/on/your/host:/opt/airgeddon/plugins -e DISPLAY=$(env | grep DISPLAY | awk -F "=" '{print $2}') -e AIRGEDDON_BASIC_COLORS=true v1s1t0r1sh3r3/airgeddon`

+You can add as many as you want setting a `-e` for each option.

 #### Hostapd possible conflict with host network-manager

 Evil Twin attacks are using `hostapd` to create fake AP which usually are in conflict with `network-manager`.
 In native mode `airgeddon` handle this to solve process conflicts, but when launched in a Docker container is not possible because the conflicting network-manager is on the Linux host (not on container).
 Anyway, `airgeddon` will show you a warning as a reminder of this while running on Docker before launch `hostapd`.
 So, before launching any Evil Twin Attack, be sure of killing conflicting processes or disabling/stopping `network-manager` if you have it installed on Linux host or you'll get an error like this: